chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 ## Migration Overview

 The objective of this lab is to migrate the WWI DW (OLAP) to Azure Synapse Analytics.
 Azure Synapse Analytics is a MPP (Massive Parallel Processing) platform that allows you to scale our your datawarehouse by adding new server nodes (compute) rather than adding more PROCS to the server.
-The architecture of the platform is as follows; [Link](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/massively-parallel-processing-mpp-architecture)
+The architecture of the platform is as follows; [Link to document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/massively-parallel-processing-mpp-architecture)
 Here is a data migration guide that oulines the steps required to migrate your SQL Server database to Azure Synapse.
-[Link](https://datamigration.microsoft.com/scenario/sql-to-sqldw?step=1)
+[Link to document](https://datamigration.microsoft.com/scenario/sql-to-sqldw?step=1)

 There will be four different object types we'll migrate;

 1. Database Schema
-2. Database code (SP, Function, Triggers, etc)
+2. Database code (Store Procedure, Function, Triggers, etc)
 3. Data
 4. SSIS code set refactor